roboneurolibre/MRShiny-Brain/content/mypaper.md

 #### Structural Measures:

 Image Segmentation was performed in FSL (`v6.05`) using default options, ROI segmentation was performed using in-house MATLAB scripts.
-ROI Cortical Thickness was performed in native space for each subject using Freesurfer (v 7.2.0) [Code Availability ](https://github.com/arcj-hub/Freesurfer-CT-native-space).
+ROI Cortical Thickness was performed in native space for each subject using Freesurfer (v 7.2.0 - [code here](https://github.com/arcj-hub/Freesurfer-CT-native-space)).

 #### Arterial Spin-Labeled MRI Preprocessing and Cerebral Blood Flow Computation: